Knee Dislocation Surgery & Treatment in San Antonio

 Accidents and Missteps

-• Simple actions such as stepping wrongly or tripping can lead to knee dislocations, emphasizing the importance of caution in daily activities.
+• Simple actions such as stepping wrongly or tripping can lead to dislocated knees, emphasizing the importance of caution in daily activities.

 • The risk posed by rapid changes in direction during physical activities highlights the importance of agility training and proper footwear to enhance knee stability.